tklebel/rOpenSci-blog/draft.md

 around 30GB of data, half of which was text, the other half 500,000 `.xml`-files.
 The dataset was incredible in its depth: we basically sat on all articles from JSTOR which belonged to the topics "sociology" and "economics".
-To repeat: all articles that JSTOR has on those topics for all the time JSTOR has data on.
+To repeat: all articles that JSTOR has on those topics for all years JSTOR has data on.

 My task was to somehow make this data accessible for our research.
-Since we are sociologists and no computer experts and my knowledge of R was mainly self-taught, my approach was quite ad-hoc: "let's see, how we can extract relevant information for one file, and then maybe we can lapply over the whole set of files."
+Since we are sociologists and no computer experts and my knowledge of R was mainly self-taught, my approach was quite ad-hoc: "let's see, how we can extract relevant information for one file, and then maybe we can `lapply` over the whole set of files."
 That is what the tidyverse philosophy and purrr tell you to do: solve it for one case using a function, and apply this function to the whole set of files, cases, nested rows, or whatever.
-Long story short, you can do it like that, and I surely did it like that, but there would probably be more efficient solutions.
+Long story short, you can do it like that, and I surely did it like that.
+But if I could start over and write a new version of the package, I would probably do a few things differently, one of which I discuss near the end of the post.

 So, I had to start somewhere, and that was obviously importing the data into R.
 After searching and trying different packages, I settled on